Relative Riemann-Zariski spaces: Introduction

 We give two proofs of the decomposition theorem in this paper.
 The first proof is based on Nagata compactification and Thomason approximation theorems.
 Actually, we prove in \S\ref{intrsec} that the decomposition theorem is essentially equivalent to the union of these two theorems.
-This accomplish the first proof.
+This accomplishes the first proof.
 On the other hand, it turns out that a deeper study of relative RZ spaces leads to an independent proof of the decomposition theorem as explained in \S\ref{mainsec}.
 In particular, we obtain new proofs of Nagata's and Thomason's theorems.
-Though there are few known proofs of Nagata's theorem, see \cite{Con} and \cite{Lut}, the author hopes that the new proof might be better suited for attacking a (conjectural so far) generalization to the case of algebraic spaces.
+Though there are few known proofs of Nagata's theorem, see \cite{Con} and \cite{Lut}, the author expects that the new proof might be better suited for applying to algebraic spaces and (perhaps) certain classes of stacks (joint project with I. Tyomkin).

 Let us describe briefly the structure of the paper.
 In \S\ref{intrsec} we prove a slight generalization of Thomason's theorem and show that the decomposition theorem is essentially equivalent to the union of Nagata's and Thomason's theorems.
 In \S\ref{applchap} we start our study of relative RZ spaces and apply them to the strong stable modification theorem.
 Then, \S\ref{nagchap} is devoted to further study of the relative RZ spaces.
 In \S\ref{spasec} we establish an interesting connection between Riemann-Zariski spaces and adic spaces of R. Huber; in particular, we obtain an intrinsic topology on $\Val_Y(X)$.
 However, it turns out that the notion of an open subdomain in the spaces $\Val_Y(X)$ is much finer than its analog in the adic spaces.
-It requires some work to prove in theorem \ref{affbaseth} that open subdomains of the form $\Val_{\Spec(B)}(\Spec(A))$ form a basis for the topology of $\Val_Y(X)$.
+It requires some work to prove in Theorem \ref{affbaseth} that open subdomains of the form $\Val_{\Spec(B)}(\Spec(A))$ form a basis for the topology of $\Val_Y(X)$.
 In \S\ref{blowupsec} we study $Y$-blow ups of $X$, which are analogs of $U$-admissible or formal blow ups from Raynaud's theory, see \cite{BL}.
 As a corollary, we prove that $\psi:\Val_Y(X)\to\RZ_Y(X)$ is a homeomorphism in the decomposable case.
-Finally, we prove in theorem \ref{domth} that any open quasi-compact subset of $\Val_Y(X)$ admits a scheme model of the form $\Val_\oY(\oX)$ with $\oY$ being $\oX$-affine.
+Finally, we prove in Theorem \ref{domth} that any open quasi-compact subset of $\Val_Y(X)$ admits a scheme model of the form $\Val_\oY(\oX)$ with $\oY$ being $\oX$-affine.
 This result implies the decomposition theorem, and, therefore, leads to a new proof of Nagata's theorem.